concord-consortium/sensor-projects/README.md

 - remove sensor native
 - make sure the native libraries are not loaded multiple times in a single jvm
 - make a command line app that lists the available devices, and runs the 2 tests on whichever device the user selects
+- move the matching of current configuration of sensors to a different API layer.
+This simplifies the the implementation for the Vendors, and it also provides a simplier API for Application developers